 We have chosen to showcase this work in an exhibition of the same name – Walk the Talk – at both Campus Valla and Campus Norrköping.

-Energy-smart properties
+Energy-smart and sustainable properties

 Linköping University takes its responsibility for the development of a better environment and a sustainable society seriously.
 We do this through education, research and our way of life.
 We regard the construction of sustainable buildings as an obvious part of this work.